Property Records and Taxpayer Services

 Recorder and Registrar of Titles eRecording and recording of paper documents received via U.S. mail continues to be available.
 Call 651-430-6175 between 8 a.m. – 4:30 p.m.
 Monday-Friday with questions.

-Vital records Birth, death, notary, ministerial and marriage certificate requests with payment may be made via U.S. mail, or leave payment in the drop box outside the main entrance to the Government Center.
-Call 651-430-6175 between 8 a.m. – 4:30 p.m.
+Vital records Birth, death, notary, ministerial and marriage certificate requests with payment may be made via U.S. mail, or in person at the Government Center in Stillwater between 8 a.m. – 4:30 p.m.
 Monday-Friday.

 The Property Records and Taxpayer Services Department strives to provide quality taxation, assessment, recording, land records, licensing and elections services to the residents of Washington County.